lvainio/executable-tutorial-dd2482/gosec/intro/intro.md

 # Motivation

-Scanning the source code for vulnerabilities every time new code is added allows us to find security vulnerabilities early in the development process.
-Issues are often far easier and cheaper to fix early on, and using a SAST tool like *gosec* is one way to detect vulnerabilities early.
+Scanning the source code for security vulnerabilities every time new code is added helps us identify potential issues early in the development process.
+Security issues are often far easier and more cost-effective to address early on.
+Using a SAST tool such as *gosec* is one way to detect common security vulnerabilities early, before they become a bigger problem.

-Security is often a bottleneck in DevOps workflows completely separate security teams have to manually review each new update.
-This can potentially delay deployment and goes against one of the core ideas of DevOps, which is to automate
+Security can become a bottleneck in DevOps workflows when separate security teams have to manually review each new update.
+This can potentially delay deployment which goes against the nature of fast and automatic deployments in DevOps.
+If we instead integrate security directly into the pipeline we can ensure that the deployments meet security standards.
+While SAST tools like *gosec* will not detect every possible security vulnerability, they do provide an automated way of catching common vulnerabilites early on, which can save both time and money.